awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 ## Instance features<a name="storage-instances-features"></a>

-The following is a summary of features for storage optimized instances:
+The following is a summary of features for storage optimized instances\.

 |  | EBS only | Instance store | Placement group |